SpheleleKhumalo/Movie-Revenue-and-Genre-Analysis/README.md

 # Overview
-This Python project uses real-world movie data to explore and visualize trends in budgets, revenue, profits, genres, popularity, and ratings.
+This Jupyter notebook project uses real-world movie data to explore and visualize trends in budgets, revenue, profits, genres, popularity, and ratings.
 It applies advanced data preprocessing, JSON parsing, and plotting using Pandas, NumPy, Seaborn, and Matplotlib.
 Perfect for showcasing data wrangling, exploratory data analysis (EDA), and storytelling skills with rich visuals and insights.

 # Features